Sage Tea Benefits

 Enhanced Cognitive Function

-In the UK alone, an estimated 750,000 people suffer from conditions such as Dementia and Alzheimer’s disease, with the number set to double in the next 40 years as Britain’s population ages.
-Sage Tea, meanwhile is believed to have neurological benefits.
-According to research, Sage can protect ‘chemical messengers’ which carry information in the brain and are essential to memory.
+In the UK alone, an estimated 750,000 people live with conditions such as Dementia and Alzheimer’s disease.
+This number could very well double in the next 40 years as Britain’s population ages.
+Could Sage Tea be the answer to this, too?
+Maybe.

-“Singularly good for the head and brain and quickeneth the nerves and memory”.
+“[Sage is] singularly good for the head and brain and quickeneth the nerves and memory”.

-Following this, the volunteers took part in numerous word recall tests at intervals between one and six hours later.
-The results established that those who had taken the Sage Oil performed significantly better.
+Following this, the volunteers took part in several word recall tests at intervals between one and six hours.
+The results established that those who had taken Sage Oil performed significantly better.

 This research has serious implications for people suffering from Alzheimer's disease, as it will inform drug research and development.
 It could also potentially be used on a much broader basis for anybody who wanted to improve their memory.”